GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 And again some updates!
 Since I have been using them more frequently the last year, stability has greatly increased.

-It renders the management of servers and applications respectively in a single overview.
+The big usability advantage: it renders the management of servers and applications respectively in a single overview.
 This makes it quite easy to use.

 Staging and Cloning Websites